NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 ## Bringing back Frebox services
 ### Freebox Player
-The player must be inside the local network to "see" other devices (DLNA, ...), whil still communication with the Freebox Server.
+The player must be inside the local network to "see" other devices (DLNA, ...), while still communicating with the Freebox Server.
 It does so using the *tagged* VLAN 100.
 We just need to configure the switch:
 * Plug the Freebox Player to a LAN switch port
 * Enable tagged VLAN 100 on WAN port and the Freebox Player's port:
 <img src="player_vlan.png" alt="VLAN configuration for Freebox Player" width="100%"/>